What can I expect for my first Acupuncture Treatment?

 For your Initial Consultation and Treatment, it is preferred that you print and fill out the intake form provided on this website and bring it with you to your appointment.
 Otherwise, it is advised that you arrive 15 minutes or more prior to your scheduled appointment time to fill out this intake form at reception.

-Once your paper work is taken care of at reception, Joseph will review your in depth health history, conduct an extensive interview, as well as perform a physical examination.
+Once your paper work is taken care of at reception, we will review your in depth health history, conduct an extensive interview, as well as perform a physical examination.
 This physical exam will include listening to your pulse, looking at your tongue, as well as palpating the applicable areas of the body which will help him to determine the proper course of treatment for your complaint.

 What type of clothing should I wear for my appointment?